Net Aware update from the NSPCC

 Net Aware has also been updated with some great new features this year including:

-- The News Page: This area of the site will highlight relevant online safety news and developments, including warnings on potentially concerning apps, such as Yellow, helping you to stay up-to-date.
+- The News Page: This area of the site will highlight relevant online safety news and developments, helping you to stay up-to-date.

 - O2 Guru Top Tips: For every site on Net Aware, O2 Gurus have provided their number one safety tip.
 This could be information on blocking, private account settings or in-app purchases.